 FracFocus is the national hydraulic fracturing chemical registry.
 This site was created to provide the general public with access to information about chemicals used in hydraulic fracturing.
 It has been adopted by 25 Oil & Gas Agencies as their repository for this information.
 The primary purpose of this site is to provide factual information about hydraulic fracturing chemical use.

-Produced Water Volumes and Management Practices (2012 Data)
+- US Produced Water Volumes & Management Practices in 2021